Menopause, incl. hormone replacement therapy (HRT)

 • Non-hormonal medications for specific symptoms

-• Exercise programmes tailored for menopause
+• Exercise programmes for menopause

-• Supplements like vitamin D, calcium, and magnesium
+• Supplements like vitamin D, calcium and magnesium

 Why Choose Happiher for Menopause Care?